 The truth is that ordinary people make innocent mistakes online every day.
 Computers are complicated and confusing, and the Internet can prey on vulnerability or naiveté in even the best of people.

 Too often, prosecutors and police try to target someone’s simple slip of judgment, an accident, or a misunderstanding and turn it into a major crime, using aggressive statutes to escalate the charges.

-The lawyers at Kassius Benson Law, P.A. understand how frightening, embarrassing, and unfair these charges can be.
-As experienced lawyers, we keep our fingers on the pulse of today’s popular and emerging technologies.
-We can provide an aggressive and effective legal defense for those who may be facing serious penalties.
+Kassius Benson understands how frightening, embarrassing, and unfair these charges can be.
+As an experienced lawyer, he keeps his finger on the pulse of today’s popular and emerging technologies.
+He can provide an aggressive and effective legal defense for those who may be facing serious penalties.

 Time matters.
 If you have been charged with an Internet or computer crime or you are under investigation for such a crime, taking early action makes it possible to protect your rights more effectively.
 Attorney Kassius Benson has worked hard on behalf of many clients to discourage prosecution before they are charged.
 He has produced a significant track record of success during his decades of practice, having tried more than 150 cases statewide and nationwide.

 You can ensure that your rights and reputation are protected by contacting KASSIUS BENSON LAW, P.A. at 612.333.2755.